emirdero/spot/README.md

 # SPOT

-An HTTP rust crate that emphezies simplicity and minimalism.
+An HTTP server framework that emphezies simplicity and minimalism.
 Inspired by Flask and Exress.js

 Features:

 - Worker-style multithreading
-- Only one dependency
+- Zero dependencies
 - \<500 lines of code.
 Easy to audit and extend
 - Supports middleware, static file folder
 - Easy to use